getditto-shared/logjammer/README.md

 # logjammer

-Simple test tool for send high volume of documents to a Ditto collection.
-It was originally built to support testing of BLE meshes on Linux ARM boards - e.g., Raspberry Pi and Jetson computers.
+Simple test tool for sending high volume of documents at a high rate to a Ditto collection.
+This was originally developed to support testing of BLE meshes on Linux ARM boards - e.g., Raspberry Pi and Jetson computers.

 ## Setup